Welcome to this presentation page for Blainville, a city located on the North Shore of Montreal.

 The professionals at Courtiers immobiliers Rive-Nord are well acquainted with the various players in the real estate market, the nuts and bolts of real estate transactions and the specifics of the real estate market in the Blainville area.

-Located halfway between the metropolis and the beautiful Laurentian region, Blainville has the wind in its sails, with economic vitality, population growth and access to property above the average for Quebec cities.
+Located halfway between the Great Metropolis and the beautiful Laurentides region, Blainville is on the sails displaying economic vitality, demographic growth and access to property greater than the average of the cities of Quebec.
 The city is popular with young families in particular.
-According to La Presse +, if Blainville is not considered to have a particular charm, most people who move there do so for the quality of life.
+According to La Presse +, if we do not attribute a particular charm to Blainville, most of the people who settle there do so for the quality of life.

 Blainville, from 1968 to today

-According to Statistics Canada, the population of Blainville was 56,863 at the last census in 2016.
-Statistics Quebec estimates that in 2021 it will be more than 62,000 people.
+According to Statistics Canada, the population of Blainville was 56,863 inhabitants in the last census of 2016.
+Statistics Quebec estimates that it would amount in 2021 to more than 62,000 people.
 Since then, it has become the 2nd most populous city in the Laurentian administrative region after Saint-Jérôme and the 17th in Quebec.

 The demographic expansion that Blainville is experiencing is exceptional, especially if we compare its growth rate to that of other cities in Quebec.
-At a high rate, the city is developing, becoming more dynamic, and urbanizing while preserving its green side, both in its residential neighbourhoods (which have a multitude of parks and a network of bicycle paths) and in its agricultural sector and its immense peat bog.
+At a high pace, the city is developing, energizes, if to urbanizes while retaining its green side both in its residential neighborhoods (which have a multitude of parks and a network of cycle paths), as by its agricultural sector and its immensebog.

-The territory of Blainville is divided into 11 neighbourhoods: Fontainebleau, Côte-Saint-Louis, Saint-Rédempteur, Plan-Bouchard, Notre-Dame-de-L'Assomption, Chante-Bois, Hirondelles, Alençon, Renaissance or Bas-Sainte-Thérèse and Blainvillier.
+The territory of Blainville is divided into 11 districts: Fontainebleau, Côte-Saint-Louis, Saint-Redempteur, Plan-Bouchard, Notre-Dame-de-l'Assomption, Chante-Bois, Hirondelles, Alençon, Renaissance or Bas-Sainte-Thérèse and Blainvillier.

 Some additional attractions